- The Negative Pickup

 Tax Credits Are The New Box Office

-Susessful producers don't gamble on ticket sales - they lock in profits before cameras roll by stacking tax incentives across multiple jurisdictions.
+Successful producers lock in profits before cameras roll by stacking tax incentives across multiple jurisdictions.
 When done right, these credits can cover 40-70% of your budget before you shoot a single frame.

-Those territory-by-territory sales projections that sales agents wave around?
-They're about as reliable as a producer's lunch promises.
-The real art is knowing how to structure deals so you get paid whether those projections materialize or not.
+Those territory-by-territory sales projections?
+They're as reliable as a casting director promising, "We'll keep you in mind for future projects."
+The real art is knowing how to structure deals so you get paid regardless.

 Distribution Deals Hide More Than They Reveal